 - The legitimate debts are paid; and

 - The decedent’s assets are distributed pursuant to the Will (if any) or the laws of intestate succession (the statutes governing distribution if there’s no Will).

 Although the circumstances of estate administration may vary, probates often involve the following steps once you have become a client of our firm:

 1. Initial Appointment.
-If there is a Will, the initial appointment (via telephone or in person) should be with the Personal Representative nominated in the Will to administer the estate.
-If there is no Will or the named Personal Representative is unable or unwilling to serve, the appointment should be with the surviving spouse, or other family member or close friend.
+If there is a Will, the initial appointment (via telephone or in person) will be with the Personal Representative nominated in the Will to administer the estate.
+If there is no Will or the named Personal Representative is unable or unwilling to serve, the appointment will be with the surviving spouse, or other family member or close friend.

-For an initial appointment, it is very helpful if you provide:
+For an initial appointment, it is very helpful if you have provided:

 - An original Death Certificate;

 - A list of names, addresses, and dates of birth of family members; and

 - A list of the decedent’s assets and liabilities.